GameJs/gamejs/README.md

 GameJs
 =======

 GameJs is a JavaScript library for writing 2D games or other interactive graphic applications for the HTML Canvas.
-Its API is modeled after the successful PyGame <http://pygame.org>.
+Its API is modeled after the successful PyGame <http://pygame.org> library.

-GameJs' killer feature will be easy networking with the possibility to share application code between the client & the server.
-The server part of any game is as well written in JavaScript.
+   * Runs in modern browsers
+   * Mature, well documented API with a decade of patterns and documentation
+   * Philosophy: Ease of use > Completeness
+   * Write your games in CommonJs <http://www.commonjs.org/>

+GameJs will probably use WebSockets for super easy networking at some point in the future.

 Install
 -------
 GameJs is a Ringo application.
 Once you have Ringo installed the other components are easy to get with Ringo's package managment.